-- a two-storey component with a higher ridge line (shown in blue in Figure 02 below); - a two-storey component with a lower ridge line (shown in purple); - a single-storey kitchen (shown in yellow) and; - a single-storey linking porch and second kitchen (shown in orange) attaching the main kitchen to the main two-storey components.
+- an two-storey component with a higher ridge line (shown in blue in Figure 02 below); - a two-storey component with a lower ridge line (shown in purple); - a single-storey kitchen (shown in yellow) and; - a single-storey linking porch and second kitchen (shown in orange) attaching the main kitchen to the main two-storey components.

-In addition to the main residential dwelling formed of the four contiguous components, there is a separate detached workshop/glasshouse is shown in green.
+In addition to the main residential dwelling formed of the four contiguous components, there is a separate detached workshop/glasshouse (shown in green).

 Figure 02 - showing the structurally or physically distinct components of the property - reproduced from the Existing Plans submitted by the Applicant in support of Planning Application P/20/026.
+This map pertaining to a different application is used to provide consistency between the two reports produced which deal with proposals relating to the same buildings.